Hilltop, Minnesota: History

 By 1961, Hilltop was growing in population and tax revenue after attracting construction of a strip mall including a supermarket, drugstore, and liquor store, in addition to a bowling alley (with liquor license) and motel.
-Media in Columbia Heights began insinuating that Hilltop's liquor licenses were illegal, but were unable to provide evidence.
-The town constructed its own water tower in the mid-1960s, which allowed it to tap the Minneapolis water supply and end its conflict with Columbia Heights.
-In 1967, the town's population had doubled from inception to 1,039.
-Tension between the rival cities began to abate in 1968, when Hilltop mayor Vivian Caesar and Columbia Heights mayor Bruce Nawrocki met alongside their respective city councils to discuss mutual issues.
-The city's police department closed in 1972, when one of its officers drove the town's only squad car into a tree and ruined their only source of transportation.
-Unable to afford a replacement, the police department was disbanded and the town instead paid the Columbia Heights Police Department for service; rescue services were also contracted to Columbia Heights on a per-incident fee.
+Columbia Heights media began insinuating that Hilltop's liquor licenses were illegal, but gave no evidence.
+In the mid-1960s, Hilltop constructed a water tower that allowed it to tap the Minneapolis water supply and end its conflict with Columbia Heights.
+In 1967, the town's population had reached 1,039.
+Tension between the rival cities began to abate in 1968, when Hilltop mayor Vivian Caesar and Columbia Heights mayor Bruce Nawrocki met alongside their respective city councils.
+Hilltop's police department closed in 1972, when one of its officers drove the town's only squad car into a tree.
+Unable to afford a replacement, the department disbanded and the town instead paid the Columbia Heights Police Department for service; rescue services were also contracted to Columbia Heights on a per-incident fee.

-The city led the Twin Cities area in population loss during the 1970s, going from a high of 1,015 to 817 in 1980.
-Due to the town's small size and the fascination with the trailer park stereotype, what were sometimes smaller incidents caused major headlines in the media of the area.
-In 1970, then-mayor George Reiter attempted to replace the female village clerk because he believed men were temperamentally better suited for the position, a view held by many of his supporters in the city.
+Hilltop led the Twin Cities area in population loss during the 1970s, going from a high of 1,015 to 817 in 1980.
+Due to the town's small size and fascination with the trailer park stereotype, what were sometimes smaller incidents made major headlines in local media.
+In 1970, then-mayor George Reiter attempted to replace the female village clerk because he believed men were temperamentally better suited for the position, a view shared by many of his supporters.
 Murders were especially troubling for the residents.
-In 1976, there was a triple homicide in the city, perpetrated by Edwin Clay Hull and Ronald D. Gilbert – both received life sentences.
-In 1980, three prison escapees were captured hiding out in the trailer of one of their mothers; and in 1987, there was a murder-suicide involving a brother and sister.
+In 1976, Edwin Clay Hull and Ronald D. Gilbert perpetrated a triple homicide in Hilltop.
+Both received life sentences.
+In 1980, three prison escapees were captured hiding out in the trailer of one of their mothers.
+In 1987, there was a murder-suicide involving a brother and sister.

-In 1991, city manager Karen Danz, who had stood in the position for 20 years, was arrested and convicted of embezzling over $200,000 from the city treasury.
-With an annual budget of only $250,000 at the time, the crisis nearly drove the city to bankruptcy and jeopardized its police protection agreement with Columbia Heights.
+In 1991, city manager Karen Danz, who had held the position for 20 years, was arrested and convicted of embezzling over $200,000 from the city treasury.
+Her son’s band, Fortress, which had made a "best up-and-coming Minnesota bands" list in Rolling Stone magazine, never played another gig after the arrest.
+Hilltop's annual budget was $250,000 at the time, and the crisis nearly drove the city to bankruptcy and jeopardized its police protection agreement with Columbia Heights.
 The city was ultimately saved by insurance and a fidelity bond.
-In 1995, the city received more unwanted attention when the Star Tribune carried a headline that "Tiny Hilltop is Crime Capital" due to its 131 serious crimes in 1994, which worked out to one for every six residents.
+In 1995, Hilltop received more unwanted attention when the Star Tribune ran the headline "Tiny Hilltop is Crime Capital" due to its 131 serious crimes in 1994, which worked out to one for every six residents.